 Peripheral-acting adrenergic antagonists reduce resistance to blood flow in small arteries by inhibiting the release of epinephrine and norepinephrine.

 Peripheral Alpha-Adrenergic medications

-Consult doctor immediately if having; chest-pain, irregular heartbeat, painful erection in men.
+Consult a doctor immediately if having; chest pain, irregular heartbeat, painful erection in men.